brevzin/cpp_proposals/2996_reflection/reflection.md

 An object of consteval-only type shall either end its lifetime during the evaluation of a manifestly constant-evaluated expression or conversion ([expr.const]{.sref}), or be a constexpr variable for which every expression that names the variable is within an immediate function context.

-[*]{.pnum} Consteval-only types may not be used to declare a static data member of a class having module or external linkage.
-Furthermore, specializations of a class template having a non-type template argument of consteval-only type may not be used to declare a static data member of a class having module or external linkage.

 :::
 :::